Interstate 40 in North Carolina: Geological difficulties

-Damage from Hurricane Helene in 2024 washed away the eastbound lanes in the Pigeon River Gorge in several places resulting in a complete closure.
-While crews worked to stabilize what was left, plans were made to put all traffic on the westbound lanes by the start of 2025, but further damage has delayed this action.
-The road reopened March 1 with one lane in each direction and a 35 MPH speed limit.
+Damage from Hurricane Helene in 2024 washed away the eastbound lanes in the Pigeon River Gorge in several places, resulting in a complete closure.
+While crews worked to stabilize what was left, plans were made to put all traffic on the westbound lanes by the start of 2025, but further damage delayed this action.
+The road reopened March 1 with one lane in each direction and a 35 mph speed limit.
 The cost of rebuilding was estimated at $750 million to $1 billion, based on the least expensive of the plans considered.
-Work on the permanent replacement of the eastbound lanes, including a wall along the river, is expected to take two years to complete.
-The project now has an expected cost of $1.36 billion and will take three years to finish.
-It includes walls up to 70 feet high to hold back the river, using construction techniques previously used for dams.
+Work on the permanent replacement of the eastbound lanes, including a wall along the river, was expected to take two years to complete.
+The project includes walls up to 70 feet high to hold back the river, using construction techniques previously used for dams.
+Early cost estimates, However, were based on "limited information", and the estimated cost of the project as of January 2026 was $2 billion, up $900 million from June 2025.
+About half of the increase was the result of the discovery that bedrock was "more variable and deeper than expected".
+In a September update, the differences in the bedrock had increased the cost estimate to $2.8 billion and delayed project completion to 2029.
+However, one eastbound lane was expected to open in 2028.

 Proposed projects

 Part of the Asheville I-26 Connector project in Asheville involves improvements to I-40 from east of the bridge over the French Broad River to just west of the US 23/US 19/US 74A interchange.
 The improvements will widen the freeway, improve the interchanges with US 23/US 19/US 74A, I-240/I-26/US 74, and NC 191, and reconstruct bridges.
 Part of the project has started, but more funding will be needed to complete it.
-Further widening of the interstate west of that area to NC 215 is also planned, but not funded.
+Further widening of the Interstate west of that area to NC 215 is also planned, but not funded.

-Another widening project along I-40 is in development stage, between milemarkers 259 and 279 in Orange and Durham counties.
-After some initial delays due to noise concerns through populated areas and two public comment meetings, the project is currently in the right-of-way acquisition phase, and construction was scheduled to begin around 2022; NCDOT, however, has suspended engineering activities for the project.

-Another widening project along I-40 is also in the development stage between the I-440/US 1/US 64 interchange (exit 293) and the Lake Wheeler Road interchange (exit 297).
+Another widening project along I-40 is also in the development stage between the I-440/US 1/US 64 interchange (exit 293) and the Lake Wheeler Road interchange (exit 297) in the Raleigh area.
 The project, which will add one or two lanes to this portion of the Interstate, will also include a redesign of the former interchange.
 Construction is expected to begin in 2025 at a cost of $68.8 million.